waylayio/rules-helper/README.md

 ### Init

 To use the subflow part of the waylay task-helper, you need to setup the waylay helper with the clientId, secret and domain of your waylay instance.
+The config is the array of subflows as configured above.

 ```javascript
 const Helper = require('@waylay/rules-helper')